Renet333/Test2/README.md

 **why does this work `alert(5);` but not this `alert(nope sorry doesn’t work);`**

--your answer- you need quotes to use letters
+-your answer- you need quotes to use letters or itl be read as a variable

 **how do you put together two strings?**